Rogue (video game): Automated play

-Because the input and output of the original game is over a terminal interface, it is relatively easy in Unix to redirect output to another program.
+Because the input and output of the original game is over a terminal interface, it is relatively easy in Unix to redirect input and output to another program.
 One such program, Rog-O-Matic, was developed in 1981 to play and win the game, by four graduate students in the Computer Science Department at Carnegie-Mellon University in Pittsburgh: Andrew Appel, Leonard Harney, Guy Jacobson and Michael Loren Mauldin.

-Ken Arnold said that he liked to make "sure that every subsequent version of rogue had a new feature in it that broke Rogue-O-Matic."
-Nevertheless, it remains a noted study in expert system design and led to the development of other game-playing programs, typically called "bots".
+ROG-O-MATIC remains a noted study in expert system design and led to the development of other game-playing programs, typically called "bots".
 Some of these bots target other roguelikes, in particular Angband.

 Reception

 In March 1984, Jerry Pournelle named the version of Rogue for the IBM PC his "game of the month", describing it as "a real time trap.
 I found myself thinking 'just one more try' far too often".
 The game was reviewed in 1986 in Dragon #112 by Hartley and Pattie Lesser in the "Role of Computers" column.
 In a subsequent column, the reviewers gave the IBM and Mac versions of the game 3½ out of 5 stars.
 Compute! favorably reviewed Epyx's Amiga version as improving on the text-based original, stating that "the game will give you many hours of gaming fun".
 In 2009, Rogue was named #6 on the "Ten Greatest PC Games Ever" list by PC World.